The Blood Brothers (band)

 The Blood Brothers are an American post-hardcore band which formed in Seattle's Eastside suburbs in 1997.
 The group released five full-length albums before their 2007 break-up, but reunited for a series of shows surrounding and including FYF Fest in 2014.
 They reunited once again in 2024 to celebrate the 20th anniversary of their album Crimes.
+An offshoot band called Evil Island was formed in 2025, with singer Johnny Whitney, drummer Mark Gajadhar and guitarist Cody Votolato.

 History

 Origin

 Singers Jordan Blilie and Johnny Whitney and drummer Mark Gajadhar formed the band from a previous musical endeavor, a band called Vade that they were involved with when they were 15 years old.
 Joining with bassist Morgan Henderson and guitarist Devin Welch the following year, the Blood Brothers were born in August 1997.
 The band recorded their first 7-inch record for $200 in a basement the following year.
-After replacing Welch with guitarist Cody Votolato (who is a year younger than the rest of the band), the current lineup was complete.
+After replacing Welch with guitarist Cody Votolato, the lineup was complete.
 The band left on their first tour immediately after Votolato graduated from high school.
 In July 2002, the band toured the United States with Vermont-based math rock band The Cancer Conspiracy and Florida-based indie rock band The Rocking Horse Winner.
 The band's third album, ...Burn, Piano Island, Burn, was released in 2003 and produced by Ross Robinson.

 The Blood Brothers' fifth and final album, Young Machetes, was released on October 10, 2006, with Fugazi member Guy Picciotto co-producing it.